-SUNY Student Wins Essay Contest: The Center for Community Engagement would like to recognize Meghan Trigg for submitting the winning essay in a three way competition with SUNY Delhi and SUNY Oneonta .
-Meghan's work on the theme, "How Helping Others Helps Me" took the first place prize of a new Kindle Fire.
-Way to go Meghan!
+SUNY Student Wins Essay Contest: The Center for Community Engagement would like to recognize Megan Trigg for submitting the winning essay in a three way competition with SUNY Delhi and SUNY Oneonta.
+Megan's work on the theme, "How Helping Others Helps Me" took the first place prize of a new Kindle Fire.
+Way to go Megan!

 The Center for Community Engagement is administered by Director Brian Kaiser, who is supported by student assistants and an advisory board consisting of faculty, staff, and community representatives.